 - Movement: In terms of movement, Giant characters should be slow relative to their size.
 That means a Giant the height of five men may very well run (or lumber, as it were) faster than any man, but not five times as fast.
 Realistic jumping performance, meanwhile, might be little better than, equal to, or even worse than human performace.

 - Falls: Falls should be relatively deadly for Giants.
-The game should increase damage when Giants fall, out of proportion to how it increases Giants’ hit points (or whatever measure of resilience is used).
-In other words, if the game lets a certain Giant sustain three times the damage of a human thanks to massive size and weight, that Giant should suffer over three times the damage a human would take in a fall of a given height.
+The game should increase damage when Giants fall, out of proportion to how the game increases Giants’ hit points (or whatever measure of resilience is used).
+In other words, if the game lets a certain Giant sustain three times the damage of a human thanks to massive size and weight, that Giant should suffer over three times the damage a human would take in a fall from a given height.

 - Gear: Giant gear “scaled up” for the appropriate height multiple will weigh a lot: multiply weight by the cube of that multiple.
 But that will still leave the gear relatively fragile; an appropriately strengthened object will weigh even more.
 As mentioned above, Giants would likely use weapons bigger and deadlier than ours, yet relatively small for their size.
 Your game system probably doesn’t offer rules for this, so wing it.
 Take, for example, a human longsword, multiply its weight by the Giant’s multiple of power (say, x10 if the Giant has the strength of 10 men), and relabel it as something smaller (a Giant shortsword).

 - Armor: Without getting into how each and every piece might scale in Giant armor, you can take human armor and multiply its weight by the square of the height multiple.
 That’ll now fit the Giant, but it’s no thicker, with no better protection, than human armor.
-The big armor should encumber the Giant about the same as human armor does a human.
-If you want the Giant to have thicker armor too, have at it – but weight and encumbrance will increase from there.
+The big armor should encumber the Giant about the same degree that similar human armor encumbers a human.
+If you want the Giant to have thicker armor too, have at it—but weight and encumbrance will increase from there.

 - Sustenance: How to boost Giants’ sustenance requirements (food, water, air) is up to you.
-As a rule of thumb, multiply them by the square of the height multiple.
+As a “good enough for gaming” rule of thumb, multiply these requirements by the square of the height multiple.
 That sets requirements impressively high, if low in proportion to body weight.

 - Other: Finally, how Giants interact with human tools, homes, and society is all part of your game world.
 Have fun with it!